 Is Jaundice Dangerous for Babies?

-While some levels of jaundice are not dangerous, some degrees of jaundice can be a red flag and cause for concern.
+While very mild levels of jaundice are not dangerous, more intense degrees of jaundice can be a red flag and cause for concern.
 Typically, jaundice is normal in babies, and it typically goes away around 1-2 weeks after birth.
 The bilirubin level peaks at about 2-5 days of age.
 However, babies should be treated for jaundice when:

 - Bilirubin levels (total serum bilirubin) are greater than the 95th percentile of what is normal for a newborn of a certain age (in hours)